 - Wrongful death damages

 Your economic losses are out-of-pocket expenses, such as hospital bills.
 Calculate these by adding up your exact car accident costs.
 Then, calculate your potential noneconomic damage award by multiplying your economic damage value by a number from one to five.
 A jury will choose a multiplier based on the severity of your losses during a car accident trial.
-A lawyer can help you choose the most accurate multiplier for your case if the law entitles you to seek compensation for noneconomic damages.
+A San Antonio personal injury lawyer can help you choose the most accurate multiplier for your case if the law entitles you to seek compensation for noneconomic damages.
 Finally, a judge may award you additional punitive damages if the defendant’s actions were grossly negligent or malicious.